pdn4kd/reimagined-palm-tree/README.md

 Example spectra are included (named 1700-9800, every 100 K below 7000 K and every 200 K above).
 Also uses http://www.aanda.org/articles/aa/full/2001/29/aa1316/aa1316.right.html for reference.

-Current limitations: Detector properties not that closely based on actual hardware (especially sensitivity vs wavelength), macroturbulence assumed based on effective temperature instead of observations, microturbulence fixed at ~1 km/s; granulation/starspots/other jitter not considered; fixed assumptions made of Teff (200 K steps for RV information, must be between 2600 K and 7600 K inclusive, Stellar spectra in 100 K steps); wavelength ranges (400-2500 nm); spectrograph R values made based on wavelength range.
+Current limitations: Detector properties not that closely based on actual hardware (especially sensitivity vs wavelength), microturbulence fixed at ~1 km/s; granulation/starspots/other jitter not considered; fixed assumptions made of Teff (200 K steps for RV information, must be between 2600 K and 7600 K inclusive, Stellar spectra in 100 K steps); wavelength ranges (400-2500 nm); spectrograph R values made based on wavelength range.

 The spectrograph issues bother pdn4kd greatly, and a way to not have to use the table (with its assumptions on R and wavelength ranges) would be greatly appreciated.